 Jamie Patrick Feeds On Swimming California

-Like other ultra-marathon swimmers, Jamie's adventure required years of planning and physical and mental preparation.
+Like other ultra-marathon swimmers, Patrick's adventure required years of planning and physical and mental preparation.
 "I had a difficult night.
 I didn't think I'd get through it, but it was a pretty magical swim."

-Similar to ultra-marathon swimmers of old (i.e., pre-1970s), Jamie propelled himself with a mix of regular food and adequate hydration.
+Similar to ultra-marathon swimmers of old (i.e., pre-1970s), Patrick propelled himself with a mix of regular food and adequate hydration.
 However, unlike many contemporary swimmers who sustain themselves with packaged gel packs with scientifically-proper measurements of carbohydrates, proteins and fats, Jamie swam while eating normal food.

 But he also had the advantage working with Dr. Eduardo Dolhun, an innovative physician from Stanford University, who took blood samples from Jamie's finger every four hours.
 His nutritional intake changed according to those results.
 He also had the advantage of wearing a wetsuit that helped reduce the fluctuation in core body temperature, especially important in determining a feeding and hydration schedule.